ziishaned/inspector/readme.md

 ##Feedback
 If you notice that there might be some improvements in code you can create a pull request or report an issue.
 You can also contact me at <a href="mailto:ziishaned@gmail.com">ziishaned@gmail.com</a>.

+#Note
+This php wrapper not run until you provide <a href="https://portal.fullcontact.com/signup">FullContact</a> API key.
+You need to signup on <a href="https://portal.fullcontact.com/signup">FullContact</a> to run this php wrapper.
+The Free plan of FullContact include:
+- 500 matches per month.
+- 60 matches per minute.

 ## License
 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.